art1stoff/Dota-winrate-checker-bot/README.md

 <h1 align="center">Dota winrate checker bot</h1>
 <p align="center">
-A simple discord bot that, on command, gives the win rate of a Dota hero in pro matches
+A simple discord bot that gives the win rate of a Dota hero in pro matches
 </p>
 ⬇️ INSTALLATION